AboveAphid/Litematica-Bot/README.md

 4. Now watch as it appears in front of your eyes 😲

 ## NOTES
-- I switched accounts so this is a fork into my new account
+- I switched accounts so this is a fork into my new account.
+The old account has outdated code btw / lacks some new features.
+- Check the ./config file in the Bot folder for more configuration options of the bot.
-- The bot will require OP to run the commands like /setblock, etc
+- The bot will require OP to run the commands like /setblock, etc* Unless you use supply chest mode (check config.json in ./Bot)
 - Currently anyone will be able to use the chat commands so that could lead to issues if multiple structures are being placed at once..
+Please don't try and build two things at once!

 ## EXTRA CREDITS
 - Thanks to Johnson also known as "y3621555" on github for the updated / more survival friendly pathfinding algorithm!